GeoscienceAustralia/aera-client/README.md

 `gulp test` runs unit & functional tests.
 To just run one or the other use `test-unit` or `test-functional`

-`gulp build` concatenates, uglifies, minifies etc and moves everything to the build folder
+`gulp build` concatenates, uglifies, minifies etc and copies everything to the build folder